 After your first year in business, you’ll generally pay quarterly Pay As You Go (PAYG) instalments that go toward the amount of income tax you will have to pay at the end of the year.

-The company tax rate is currently 30%, or 28.5% from the 2015-16 financial year onwards if you're a small business with an annual aggregate turnover of less than $2 million.
+The company tax rate is currently 30%, or 27.5% from 1 July 2016 if you're a small business with an annual aggregate turnover of less than $10 million.
 There is no tax-free threshold for companies - you pay tax on every dollar the company earns.
 The tax rates can change, so it’s important to know what the rate is for the income year you’re reporting on.